ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/doc-trademarks.md

 hisp_service_id: doc-trademarks
 layout: hisp
 logo_type: seal
+hisp_profile_headline: "Handled over 800,000 calls issuing over 707,000 trademarks and patents to further American innovation"
 ---

-{:.cx-profile-headline}
-## Handled over 800,000 calls issuing over 707,000 trademarks and patents to further American innovation

 {:.cx-section-heading}
-## Q1 Operational Metrics
+## Operational Metrics

 ### Site volume www.uspto.gov on desktop browsers
 Note: The population of customers surveyed for the web and mobile sites is broad and includes other customer groups.